v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-overview.md

 The guided scenario begins with an introduction explaining the purpose of the scenario and any prerequisites required to complete the setup.
 At this point, your admin permissions are checked to verify you have all the necessary privileges to complete the scenario.

 After all prerequisite checks pass, the scenario offers appropriate settings for customization.
 Guided scenarios aim to only require input for the minimal number of settings and hide uncommon or advanced settings until needed, or based on special circumstances.
-Each guided scenario’s links to documentation that provides additional details.
+Each guided scenario links to documentation that provides additional details.

 After all mandatory settings are entered, the guided scenario presents a summary of the settings entered and the resources the scenario requires.
 At this point, nothing has been saved unless explicitly noted.